Deep Transfer Learning for Intelligent Vehicle Perception: a Survey: Domain Distribution Discrepancy

 Despite the remarkable achievements of the intelligent vehicle perception algorithms on benchmark datasets, there are still significant challenges in the real world due to the large variations in the sensor types and settings, data in diverse style, environment, weather and illumination, trained epoch, and architecture~\cite{li2022cross,feng2021review,schutera2020night,song2023synthetic}.
 Based on these observations, we divide the domain distribution discrepancy for intelligent vehicle perception into three types: sensor difference, data difference, and model difference, as shown in Table~\ref{Domain Distribution Discrepancy}.

-\subsection{Sensor difference}
+\subsection{Sensor Difference}

-First of all, the domain gap shows up when the sensors are different in types and settings.
+First of all, the domain gap shows up when the sensors are different in types and settings as described in~\cite{chen2023milestones, wang2023multi, li2022survey}.
 Let us explain the sensor difference for camera and LiDAR separately.
 The camera sensor is cheap but not robust to different types and settings, for example, angle difference from horizontal to oblique~\cite{rist2019cross}, placement dissimilarity from front view to rear view~\cite{alonso2020domain}, image resolution diversity~\cite{carranza2020performance}, and so on.
 The LiDAR sensors might also have different types and settings, for example, different laser beam numbers~\cite{yi2021complete}, various LiDAR equipment from different companies~\cite{xu2023bridging}, LiDAR placement dissimilarity~\cite{hu2022investigating}, and so on.
+The problem is quite similar to the setting of other sensor types.
+Taking Radar as an example, variations in Radar resolutions, field-of-view, and noise characteristics can result in diverse data distributions.
 These real-world challenges due to the sensor difference may generate the heterogeneous feature distribution between different domains~\cite{triess2021survey,zhou2022towards,chakeri2021platform}.

-\subsection{Data difference}
+\subsection{Data Difference}

-In addition, the domain gap exists when the data itself is different in style and format (\textit{e.g.}, transfer learning from synthetic to real), or the data collected by the sensors are different.
-1) Researchers are recently interested in learning the prior knowledge from synthetic data to help the learning on real data.
-The synthetic data is normally generated by computer game engines, like SYNTHIA~\cite{ros2016synthia}, GTA5~\cite{richter2016playing}.
-Although utilizing synthetic data has been becoming a popular alternative solution, models trained with synthetic data still suffer from the incapability of generalization in the real world~\cite{wu2019squeezesegv2,yue2019domain}.
-2) The data collected by the sensors in different urban or highway environments~\cite{shenaj2023learning}, diverse weather (foggy, rainy, snowy, sunny, \textit{etc}.)~\cite{miglani2019deep,xu2021spg,mirza2022efficient,bogdoll2022anomaly,li2023domain}, dissimilar illumination conditions (daytime, nighttime, tunnel, \textit{etc}.)~\cite{wu2021dannet} might result in the heterogeneous data distribution between different domains.
+In addition, the domain gap exists when the data itself is different in style and format as explained in~\cite{gao2021we, triess2021survey}.
+The data collected by the sensors in different situations might result in the heterogeneous data distribution between different domains.
+See the following four common examples for intelligent vehicles.
+(1) Diverse Weather: foggy, rainy, snowy, sunny, \textit{etc}~\cite{miglani2019deep,xu2021spg,mirza2022efficient,bogdoll2022anomaly,li2023domain}.
+(2) Various Illumination: daytime, nighttime, tunnel, \textit{etc}~\cite{wu2021dannet}.
+(3) Occlusion: objects or parts of objects are obscured or hidden from the sensors' view due to obstacles, other vehicles, or environmental conditions~\cite{qian20223d, ruan2023review}.
+(4) Different Data Source: differences between synthetic data (computer game data: SYNTHIA~\cite{ros2016synthia}, GTA5~\cite{richter2016playing}) and real-world data~\cite{li2023s2r}, and the changes between the data collected in different urban or highway environments~\cite{shenaj2023learning}.

-\subsection{Model difference}
+\subsection{Model Difference}